ni/niveristand-custom-device-testing-tools/README.md

 - VI Tester JUnit XML Test Results >= 2.0.1.26

+## Git History & Rebasing Policy
+Branch rebasing and other history modifications will be listed here, with several notable exceptions:
+- Branches prefixed with `dev/` may be rebased, overwritten, or deleted at any time.
+- Pull requests may be squashed on merge.

 ## License
 The NI VeriStand Custom Device Testing Tools are licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.